 - There are FREE guided tours on Fridays at 2pm, and weekends at 1pm and 2pm

-George Washington prayed here after his inaugural a few blocks away, and his pew is marked and roped off.
+George Washington prayed here regularly, including after his inaugural a few blocks away.
+His pew is marked and roped off.

 The church became a refuge for First Responders, who often slept on church pews, and were served meals by an army of volunteers.